dotnet/android/Documentation/guides/BuildProcess.md

     to `False` if using `AndroidDexTool=dx` and defaults to `True` if using `AndroidDexTool=d8`.

+-   **AndroidEnableGooglePlayStoreChecks** &ndash; A bool property which allows developers to disable the following Google Play Store checks, XA1004, XA1005 and XA1006.
+This is useful for developers who are not targeting the Google Play Store and do not wish to run those checks.

+    Added in Xamarin.Android 9.4.

 -   **AndroidEnableMultiDex** &ndash; A boolean property that determines whether or not multi-dex support will be used in the final `.apk`.